lingrino/vaku/docs/cli/vaku_folder_read.md

 ## vaku folder read

-Recursively read all paths in a folder
+Recursively read all secrets in a folder

 ### Synopsis

-Recursively read all paths in a folder
+Recursively read all secrets in a folder

 ```
-vaku folder read <path> [flags]
+vaku folder read <folder> [flags]
 ```

 ### Examples